Electronic voting in the United States: Election equipment companies

-Parascript had fewer errors than other software in 2010: Paracript rejected 14% of genuine signatures and accepted 8% of forgeries if they were modeled on a genuine signature.
+Parascript had fewer errors than other software in 2010: Parascript rejected 14% of genuine signatures and accepted 8% of forgeries if they were modeled on a genuine signature.

 Amazon provides election websites in 40 states, including election-reporting sites in some of them.
 A Spanish company, Scytl, manages election-reporting websites statewide in 12 U.S. states, and in another 980 local jurisdictions in 28 states.

 Another website management company is VR Systems, active in 8 states.

 Maryland's election website is managed by a company owned by an associate of Russian President Putin.

+Companies can be closed by bankruptcy or other issues.
+Votec, a California company maintaining voter registration databases, nearly closed for lack of cashflow in 2024 and 2025 until its customers bailed it out.

+In 2020 Scytl went into bankruptcy, until it was bought by Paragon.